fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 ![The Raspberry Pi Imager Example](/assets/uploads/pi-imager.png "The Raspberry Pi Imager")

-\
-\
 I flashed all the SD cards with **Rasberry Pi OS Lite 32-bit**.
 I used the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
 It was really easy.
-However, as I each SD card was flashed, I would re-plug it.
+However, as each SD card was flashed, I would re-plug it.
 I would make the following two changes:

 * Enabled SSH by creating an empty file in the `/boot` directory called `ssh`.
 [Read more here](<>)
 * I modified the `cmdline.txt` file in the `/boot` directory.
 I appended the `cgroup_memory=1 cgroup_enable=memory` commands .
 [This is a requirement for k3s to run on Raspberry Pis](https://rancher.com/docs/k3s/latest/en/advanced/#enabling-legacy-iptables-on-raspbian-buster).